jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 is "We should decompose parts when possible".
 This means breaking up our design in such a way we can re-use parts into a larger whole.
-For example in zurich hack,
+For example in Zurich hack,
 our first designs was a large record for multiplication that had everything baked into it.
 Then someone had the idea to split that record into